 What does the Host receive?

 A grant award will cover the costs associated with employing a Fellow over two years, including salary, national insurance, pension contribution and associated supervision and support costs.
-TLEF will also cover the costs of the Fellow’s compulsory professional training, as well as contribute to additional training and IT set-up.
+LEF will also cover the costs of the Fellow’s compulsory professional training, as well as contribute to additional training and IT set-up.
 Private firms are expected to make a contribution to their supervision costs to reflect the Legal Aid income that will be earned by the Fellow during their training.
 It is also possible for two organisations to host in partnership, for instance, where a private firm provides the regulated supervision of a trainee who also spends time working with a charity.

 Hosts, like Fellows, also become part of a wider cohort of social justice organisations who have taken part in the fellowship.
 Many Hosts have found the connections they have formed in this network to be the start of valuable working relationships.
-Hosts are offered training and peer support sessions facilitated by TLEF covering topics from fundraising, project management and supervision practice.
+Hosts are offered training and peer support sessions facilitated by LEF covering topics from fundraising, project management and supervision practice.

 How are Fellows selected?